 Plus, you can’t forget the pro athletes playing socially-distanced beer pong from their own homes and rock, paper, scissors tournaments.
 The balance between business and fun is delicate, but Bauer walks the line with precision and honesty.

 Bauer truly gives his all on the field and endures those snap-judgments of fans everywhere while becoming one of the most recognizable faces in the league.
-Maybe Bauer cannot fix baseball himself, but it would not be for lack of trying and he is by far the most qualified candidate.
+Maybe Bauer cannot fix baseball himself, but it would not be for lack of trying.
+He is by far the most qualified candidate.